Mr. Hobbs Takes a Vacation: Production

-The movie was the first of two James Stewart made with Fabian.
+The movie was the first of two James Stewart made with Fabian, the second was Dear Brigitte (1965).
 "If anybody’s ever blessed, you have to be blessed to work with Jimmy Stewart," recalled Fabian.
 "He was the most congenial, helpful person I ever worked with."

 It was a rare comedy role for John Saxon.

 Reception

 The film was relatively successful in the United States and Canada upon its release on June 15, 1962, earning $4 million with an estimated budget of $2 million, but found even greater success when released overseas.

 James Stewart won the Silver Bear for Best Actor at the 12th Berlin International Film Festival for his performance, and director Henry Koster was nominated for Best Director.
 Stewart was nominated for a Golden Globe as Best Actor in a Musical/Comedy.
 The screenplay by Nunnally Johnson was nominated for Best Written Comedy by the Writers Guild of America.
 Stewart and Maureen O'Hara were also nominated for their performances by the Laurel Awards.

 Mr. Hobbs Takes a Vacation's success inspired a series of light-hearted family comedies written by Johnson.
 Two of these also starred Stewart and were directed by Koster: Take Her, She's Mine (1963) and Dear Brigitte (1965).

 This was the final feature film for actress Marie Wilson.